-NEWTON, MA (WHDH) - Grief counselors will be on hand a Lincoln-Sudbury High School Monday after a teen was hit and killed by a Commuter Rail train in Newton Friday night.
+NEWTON, MASS.
+(WHDH) - Grief counselors will be on hand a Lincoln-Sudbury High School Monday after a teen was hit and killed by a Commuter Rail train in Newton Friday night.

 Eli Pilat, 14, died after he was struck by a train on the Framingham-Worcester line.